Non-stationary Online Learning with Memory and Non-stochastic Control: OCO with Memory

-Algorithm~\ref{alg:scream} presents the overall procedures.
-Each expert performs OGD with its corresponding step size as shown in Line 8; the meta-algorithm combines local decisions and updates the weight according to the switching-cost-regularized loss as described in Lines 3--7.
-Our algorithm provably enjoys an optimal dynamic policy regret, striking a good balance between regret and switching cost. \begin{myThm} Under Assumptions~\ref{assume:Lipschitz}--\ref{assume:bounded-norm}, by setting the learning rate optimally of meta-algorithm as $\epsilon = \sqrt{2/((2m^2L + G)(m^2L + G)D^2T)}$ and the step size pool $\H$ as~\eqref{eq:step-size-pool}, the proposed~\textsc{Scream} algorithm ensures $\sum_{t=1}^{T} f_t(\w_{t-m:t}) - \sum_{t=1}^{T} f_t(\v_{t-m:t}) \leq \O \big(\sqrt{T(1+P_T)}\big)$ for any comparator sequence $\v_1, \ldots, \v_T \in \W$, where $P_T = \sum_{t=2}^{T} \norm{\v_{t-1} - \v_t}_2$ is the path-length of the comparators. \end{myThm} \begin{myRemark} First, since the dynamic policy regret holds for any comparator sequence, by simply setting comparators as the fixed best decision in hindsight (and now $P_T = 0$), our dynamic policy regret implies the $\O(\sqrt{T})$ static regret in Theorem~\ref{thm:static-regret}.
-Second, the attained dynamic policy regret is minimax optimal in terms of the dependence on time horizon $T$ and the path-length $P_T$, because an $\Omega(\sqrt{T(1+P_T)})$ lower bound has been established for the dynamic regret of memoryless OCO~\citep{NIPS'18:Zhang-Ader}. \end{myRemark}
+\begin{myRemark} Since the dynamic policy regret holds for any comparator sequence, by simply setting comparators as the fixed best decision in hindsight (now $P_T = 0$), our dynamic policy regret implies the $\O(\sqrt{T})$ static policy regret~\citep{NIPS'15:OCOmemory}.
+Second, when omitting the consideration of the $\lambda$-dependence, the dynamic regret bound simplifies to $\O(\sqrt{T(1+P_T)})$, which is \emph{minimax optimal} in terms of $T$ and $P_T$, as an $\Omega(\sqrt{T(1+P_T)})$ lower bound has been established for the dynamic regret of memoryless OCO~\citep{NIPS'18:Zhang-Ader}, which is a special case of OCO with memory when setting $m = 0$. \end{myRemark}

-\begin{myRemark} The regret order does not highlight the memory dependence, in that the memory length is typically chosen in the order of $m=\O(\log T)$ (for instance, when it is applied to online non-stochastic control).
-However, if we scrutinize this dependence, our attained dynamic policy regret exhibits a squared memory dependence, whereas the static policy regret has a linear dependence only~\citep{NIPS'15:OCOmemory} (note that their paper presents an $\O(m^{3/4} \sqrt{T})$ static regret actually~\citep[Theorem 3.1]{NIPS'15:OCOmemory}, since their Lipschitzness assumption is slightly stronger than ours; and actually their bound would become linear in $m$ under Assumption~\ref{assume:Lipschitz} as used in this paper).
-The difficulty mainly arises from the range of the meta surrogate loss~\eqref{eq:surrogate-loss-meta}, which scales quadratically with the memory length.
-It remains unclear whether it is possible to and how to improve this dependence in dynamic policy regret, which is left as future work for investigation.
-We present more discussions in Appendix~\ref{sec:appendix-memory-dependency}. \end{myRemark}